rust-stuco/lectures/week12/slides.md

     async move { *x }
 }
 ```
-* Unlike typical funtions, `async fn` are bounded by their argument's lifetimes
+* Unlike typical functions, `async fn` are bounded by their argument's lifetimes
 * This is because we're really putting a lifetime on the `Future` trait object